-The University of Illinois College of Law Study Abroad program provides JD students with the opportunity to spend one semester at partner schools outside the United States in order to gain comparative perspectives, to pursue particular subject interests, and to acquire background and experience for international practice.
+These programs allow students to experience at first hand the legal system, culture, and environment of another country while continuing progress towards the JD degree.
+The University of Illinois College of Law Study Abroad program provides JD students with the opportunity to spend one semester at partner schools outside the United States.
 Credits earned from Illinois Law Study Abroad programs can count towards the JD degree.
-Current Illinois Law partner countries include Argentina, Australia, Belgium, China, France, Germany, India, Japan, Korea, The Netherlands, Norway, Portugal, Singapore, Spain and Sweden.
+Current Illinois Law partners include schools in the following countries: Argentina, Australia, Brazil, Chile, China, Colombia, Germany, India, Japan, Norway, Portugal, Singapore, South Korea, Spain, and Sweden.

 The application deadline for fall semester study abroad is February 15, and the deadline for spring semester study abroad is September 15.
-To apply, visit the University Study Abroad website and search for the program listed below.
-There is a non-refundable $25 application fee.
+To apply, visit the University of Illinois Study Abroad website and search for the program listed below.
+There is a non-refundable $100 study abroad application systems fee.

-- Provide a statement of purpose describing how your study abroad experience will impact your academic and legal career.
+- a statement of purpose describing how your study abroad experience will impact your academic and legal career;

-- Provide a copy of your most recent résumé.
+- a copy of your most recent résumé; and

 If you are interested in studying abroad or have questions about the program, please email firstname.lastname@example.org.